shanedublin/DwarvenDominion/dwarfs/Workers.md

 If the dwarf is standing on a mine or resource tile they may chose to you their action to mine it.

 Roll 1 dice for the resource tile.

+If the resource tile has a mine on it you may use the mine provided you have the owner's permission.
+(They have to grant it to you)